Foreign Workers

 In this guide, we’ll explain what foreign workers are, the process of hiring foreign workers, and the benefits of it.

-What are Foreign Workers?
+What are foreign workers?

 Foreign workers are foreign nationals who are hired by Canadian employers to work in Canada.
 There are various reasons why Canadian employers hire foreign workers.
 However, the most common reason is because they cannot find local employees to fill open positions.